What genealogy fan wouldn't be thrilled to find their ancestor's hometown records online?

 - On my third pass, I entered the mother and father's information.

 - Sort the data by any column to uncover hidden facts.
 You may find an unknown sibling.
 You may find that a man had several wives over the years.
-You may find that a family moved from one part of town to another.
+You may find several siblings for your ancestor who died young.

 See Dr. Daniel Soper's YouTube channel for tips on using Excel.
 Many tips will apply to other spreadsheet software.